6 Guaranteed Dance Floor Fillers for Millennial and Gen Z Weddings

 4. Nelly – “Hot in Herre” (2002)

 The hook is universally recognized.
-You hear “So hot in herrrre” and everyone just starts moving.
-It’s got groove, swagger, and nostalgia — the perfect pre-peak track.Drop it before the chaos starts and you’ll feel the entire room loosen up, smile, and start vibing as one.
+You hear “So hot in herrrre” and everyone gets amped up.
+It’s got groove, swagger, and nostalgia — the perfect pre-peak track.
+The intro gives time for everyone to lock in and get ready to start moving.
+Good for for the whole crew.

 5. Flo Rida ft.
 T-Pain – “Low” (2007)

 No surprises here — this is a certified floor-filler.
 From the second “Apple bottom jeans…” hits, the place lights up.
-I’ve played it hundreds of times and it still never fails.
-It’s one of those rare tracks that unites every generation — fun, flirty, and just a little ridiculous in the best way.
+I’ve played it hundreds (maybe thousands?) of times and it never fails.
+It’s one of those tracks that unites every generation — fun, flirty, and just a little ridiculous in the best way.
 It gets played at literally every single wedding, and somehow it’s still not cringe.
 I haven’t seen a single couple put it on the “do not play” list.

 6. The Killers – “Mr. Brightside” (2003)